appcircleio/appcircle-docusaurus/docs/account/webhooks.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/2446-ReleaseNotesViaEmail.png' />

 :::info
-After completing the specified action in Appcircle, you have the option to share test results via Webhooks.
+After completing the specified action in Appcircle, you have the option to share the test results via Webhooks.
-To enable this feature, ensure you include the "Test Reports" step into your workflow.
+To enable this feature, ensure you include the [**Test Reports**](https://docs.appcircle.io/continuous-testing/running-ios-unit-and-ui-tests#generating-test-report) step in your workflow.
 :::

 <Screenshot url='https://cdn.appcircle.io/docs/assets/2446-TestReportsViaEmail.png' />